 Even though we do not have to choose, I will get this out of the way right away.
 I would in any given year happily give up sakura season for an extended fall in Japan.
 Sakura is lovely, heart warming and very pinkish.
 I love watching the excitement of Tokyo residents during the sakura season, families enjoying the season in one of the many beautiful parks of Tokyo including my neighborhood park Mizumoto Park, possibly the dad and mom taking off a day from work, packing a picnic basket with enough food for the whole day, bikes parked nearby…and the list goes on.
 The atmosphere excites me more than the flowers.
 But when it comes to fall foliage or koyo (紅葉), I get close to losing my mind.
 The color variety, the rapid transformation of the color palette each day, the beauty of a clear sunny day and the beauty of the rainy/foggy day offering a parade of beautiful umbrellas.
 I start planning for fall season well in advance, I try to get as much work as possible done during the painfully hot and humid summer months of August, and September so that I will have some buffer during the fall season, which usually starts in Kanto region towards the end of October (much earlier in Hokkaido and then down in Aomori).
 Last year, my fall foliage outings were pretty much limited to Tokyo (and the previous year to Kanazawa), with a very late short trip to Nagano.
-This year, I will chase the best locations for fall colors within Japan and intend to cover a wider area thanks to the Go Travel Campaign and the new rail pass launched by JR East (named JR East Welcome Rail Pass 2020), which can be purchased by resident non-Japanese passport holders and covers Aomori, Nagano, Niigata among other prefectures with departure from Tokyo.
+This year, I will chase the best locations for fall colors within Japan (for my first post about fall colors in Tohoku) and intend to cover a wider area thanks to the Go Travel Campaign and the new rail pass launched by JR East (named JR East Welcome Rail Pass 2020), which can be purchased by resident non-Japanese passport holders and covers Aomori, Nagano, Niigata among other prefectures with departure from Tokyo.
 I also, like many here, feel gratitude for the relatively low Covid-19 spread in Japan.

 My first fall outing this year was to Nikko again benefiting from Nikko All Area Pass available to non-Japanese passport holders and was lucky to have a one sunny and one rainy/foggy/moody/beautiful day in Okunikko region.
 I intend to update this post through the fall season in Japan and hopefully putting together a useful fall foliage guide by the end of the season (early December).
 I will start with Nikko but before that, let me summarize some of the best fall forecast sources on the web with some sites offering periodical updates with photos.